Summary:

 - https://www.alblawfirm.com/case-studies/due-on-sale-clause/

-- In this example, brokers/lenders representing private-party investors will assess the risk of moving forward with a second loan.
+- In this example, brokers/lenders representing private-party investors will assess the risk of moving forward with a second loan for acquisition.
 Many brokers/lenders and their private party investors will not agree to make this loan (junior lien) because the first trust deed lender has the right to call the loan due.
 Others will assume the calculated risks with knowledge of the transaction.
-The prohibition from calling the loan due and payable on transfer may or may not apply technical stuff that requires a lawyer to determine the outcome.
+The prohibition on calling the loan due and payable on transfer may or may not apply, requiring technical analysis that necessitates a lawyer's determination of the outcome.

-- Lenders may call the loan due on any property other than residential single-family and one-to-four units.
-There are no prohibitions, and clauses in the deed of trust and loan agreement must be adhered to.
+- Lenders may call the loan due on any property, except for residential single-family and one-to-four-unit properties.
+There are no prohibitions; however, the clauses in the deed of trust and loan agreement must be adhered to.

-- Part of the lender's due diligence is ordering and reviewing a copy of the promissory note, deed of trust, and loan agreement.
-For units other than 1 to 4, the due on sale and due on encumbrance will appear in the loan agreement if one exists.
+- As part of the lender’s due diligence, ordering and reviewing a copy of the promissory note, deed of trust, and loan agreement is necessary.
+For units other than 1 to 4, the due-on-sale and due-on-encumbrance provisions will appear in the loan agreement, if one exists.
 Additionally, the lender should order a beneficiary statement from the first trust deed lender or obtain 3 to 6 months of payment statements supplied by the borrower.

 - Many written clauses in the promissory note, deed of trust, and loan agreements may increase risks.
 The promissory note is the promise to pay.
 The recorded deed of trust is a legal instrument used to create a security interest in real property.
 A loan agreement, typically in the context of complex commercial loans, represents a legally binding contract that meticulously delineates the terms and conditions governing a loan transaction.
 In addition to these terms and conditions, the agreement includes representations and warranties made by the borrower to the lender concerning the impending loan transaction.